JNavith/tailwindcss-theme-variants/README.md

 </h1>
 ```

+More realistically, you might just want to change a link color on hover depending on the breakpoint and theme.

 ## Using both selectors and media queries
 ⚠️ If you use both selectors and media queries to activate themes, then **make sure that each specified class is specified as an *all or nothing* approach**.
 For instance, if you have `winter` and `summer` themes and want to add the `winter:bg-teal-100` class, then you also need to add the `summer:bg-orange-200` class.
 If you don't do this, then it will look like the values from an theme that's *supposed* to be inactive are "leaking" into the active theme.